For glazing installers

 Bundle-with overlay

 Every result tags the other measures the EPC assessor recommended — insulation, heating, ventilation.
-Refer the partner trade and earn a kickback, or sell windows-plus-IWI yourself.
+Spot whole-house retrofit candidates instead of single-measure jobs.

 "